-This time, I was leaving, I had a euphony.
-It was as if someone had slapped my face, and I was completely shocked and disbelieving.
-I stood there momentarily, contemplating how and why I felt that way.
-Then it dawned on me.
+During my most recent visit, as I was leaving, I experienced a sudden epiphany.
+It felt as though someone had metaphorically slapped my face, leaving me in a state of utter shock and disbelief.
+I stood there momentarily, contemplating the nature of this unexpected reaction and questioning why I felt this way.
+It wasn't long before the realization dawned on me.